-Sacred Canopy is a storytelling guild sharing sacred stories to connect and unite cultural communities.
+Sacred Canopy Society is a storytelling guild sharing sacred stories to connect and unite cultural communities.
 The guild acts as a hub for developing and distributing story guild resources, connecting deeply with the human experience via theater arts and performance.
-The logo design hints at storytelling and building blocks using a combination of symbolic shapes to suggest sound, digital feeds & window frames (with both artistic and holistic meaning).
+The logo design hints at storytelling and building blocks using a combination of shapes to suggest sound, digital feeds & window frames (with both artistic and holistic symbolism).
 This combination of graphic elements serves the idea of linking different stories, faiths, cultures, performers, and audiences.

 Based in Denmark, Numena (meaning “a thing in itself inaccessible to experience”) is a secure online space for exchanging information as “your safe window to the world.”
 The notion of safeguarding data in a connected world (the internet) focuses on shared user connectivity within layers of encryption and a solid wall of protection.
 Whatever type of work being executed or shared from end to end via zero-knowledge services, Numena offers secure community services for online productivity and collaboration.